d-zone-org/d-zone/README.md

 This is not meant for any actual monitoring or diagnostics, only an experiment in the abstraction of chatroom data represented via autonomous characters in a scene.

 Hopefully the simulation is interesting to watch.
+You can see the current (uninteresting) client version running for my server here: http://pixelatomy.com/dzone/

 ## Installation
 This project is still **very early in development**, so there isn't much point in running it yet.
 But in case you're curious, here's what you need to do: